 "If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

-They believe it.
-Even if they don't show it, even if they act like they don't care, on some level our children believe everything
+Even if they don't show it, even if they act like they don't care, on some level our children believe everything we say about them.

-This could demoralize every one of us at times, because we've all said things that we later wish we hadn't.
-But instead, let's use it to our advantage,
+This could demoralize every parent at times, because we've all said things that we later wish we hadn't.
+But instead, let's use it to our advantage, and

 Our words don't have to be perfect.
-But what if we practiced these four habits?
+But what we believe will eventually come out of our mouths.
+So what if we practiced these four habits?

 1. Empower your child by seeing her best self.

-that these are specific observations about what your child is actually doing, rather than global pronouncements like "You're smart" which aren't provable,
+Notice that these are specific observations about what your child is actually doing, rather than global pronouncements like "You're smart," which

 2. Empower your child by problem-solving instead of labeling.